formsandflows/PACo/Components/PACo_DetailsList_A.md

 Only the use of a collection which contains the details list items is supported!
 Dataverse tables, SharePoint lists, ... can thus not directly be connected to the custom property "cmp_DetailsList".

-The collection to display the details list items must have 2 additional required properties:
+The collection which contains the details list items must have 2 additional required properties:

 | Property | Description |
 | :--- | :--- |